deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.cohort.creation_requested``
 *********************************

-When an instructor or course staff member manually creates a cohort group on the Instructor Dashboard, the server emits an ``edx.cohort.creation_requested`` event.
+When an instructor or course staff member manually creates a cohort on the Instructor Dashboard, the server emits an ``edx.cohort.creation_requested`` event.

 **Event Source**: Server